 MSU Student Team Wins National Unmanned Aircraft Competition

-Mississippi State University (MSU) team is the victor over students from 13 other universities for a top prize of more than $10,000 in competition to navigate an unmanned radio-controllable aircraft system in a simulated combat zone.
+A Mississippi State University (MSU) team is the victor over students from 13 other universities for a top prize of more than $10,000 in competition to navigate an unmanned radio-controllable aircraft system in a simulated combat zone.
 MSU's 17-member unmanned aircraft systems group--working under the title "Team Xipiter"--recently took the 2008 Best Flight Award of the Association for Unmanned Vehicle Systems International (AUVSI).
 The organization's sixth annual student competition took place at Webster Field in St. Inigoes, MD.
 The challenge involved the identification of ten targets on a mission similar to what might be encountered by a military strike team seeking strategic targets for attack.
 Team adviser Calvin R. Walker said the MSU group also finished with the highest score ever logged in the event's six-year history.
 "This team truly is an integrated product team for unmanned aircraft systems," the senior flight engineer at MSU's Raspet Flight Research Laboratory added.
 With more than 1,400 member companies and organizations in 50 countries, AUVSI is considered the world's largest non-profit organization devoted exclusively to advancing the unmanned systems community.
 With offices located in Arlington, VA, the organization represents professionals in government, industry, and academia.
 "The experience gained in this competition will be invaluable for our students' future successes, and it gives them a taste of what lies ahead in the professional world," Walker said.
+Learn more.

 MSU Hosts Expert in U.S.-Europe Anti-Terrorism Efforts